 Also called “red bush tea,” rooibos is a South African tea variety with a smooth, nutty flavor.

 Like other teas, rooibos is packing antioxidants that help prevent free radical damage and slow down premature aging.

-Rooibos also comes bearing zinc, a mineral that can help preserve your skin’s youthful appearance and correct potentially acne-triggering hormonal imbalances.
-In fact, zinc is so good for your skin that it earned a feature in our list of the 99 Best Foods for Clear Skin!
+Rooibos also comes bearing zinc, a mineral that can help preserve your skin’s youthful appearance and a Zincentially acne-triggering hormonal imbalances.
+Zinc is so good for your skin that it earned a feature in our list of the 99 Best Foods for Clear Skin!

-HELPS WITH: hormonal imbalance, digestion, anti-aging, environmental damage
+HELPS WITH: hormonal imbalance, digestion, anti-aging, and environmental damage

 If herbal teas are your jam, don’t sleep on mint.
 Apart from having a cool, refreshing flavor that’s equally at home in warm and cold weather, mint teas are also great for your health.
 Whether you go for peppermint, spearmint, or a more exotic mint variety, this group has a lot to offer.